-A business leader who has participated in the inner workings of multiple industries for over 35 years, Hofmeister also has held executive leadership positions in General Electric, Nortel and AlliedSignal (now Honeywell International).
+A business leader who has participated in the inner workings of multiple industries for over 35 years, Hofmeister also has held senior executive leadership positions in General Electric, Nortel and AlliedSignal (now Honeywell International).

 Hofmeister served as the Chairman of the National Urban League, and remains on the board.
 He also served on the board and as the Chairman of the U.S. Department of Energy’s Hydrogen and Fuel Cell Technical Advisory Committee.
 He serves as non-executive Director of Applus+ Services, Barcelona; and Ioneer Ltd, Sydney and Strategic Partners, Washington DC.

 Hofmeister is a Fellow of the National Academy of Human Resources.
 He also is a past Chairman and serves as a Director Emeritus of the Greater Houston Partnership.
 He is the author of Why We Hate the Oil Companies: Straight Talk from an Energy Insider (Palgrave Macmillan, 2010).